 Pack a Lunch

 The best way to watch what your child eats is to personally pack school lunches for or with your child.
-This allows for portion control, monitored meals, and a variety of healthier choices.
-Pack a sandwich on whole grain bread, baked chips or pretzels, bottled water, small yogurt or white milk, and fresh fruit or vegetable.
+Home prep allows for portion control, monitored meals, and a variety of healthier choices.
+Pack a sandwich on whole grain bread, baked chips or pretzels, bottled water, small yogurt or white milk, and fresh fruit or vegetables.
 Personalize your child’s lunch by adding a small note or sticker to help brighten their day.

 The cafeteria carries an endless variety of treats.
-Moderation is key, so teach your child how to pick wisely and order a balanced meal.
-Limit your child to eating unhealthy choices only once or twice a per week, and teach them to enjoy the healthy options instead.
+Moderation is key, so teach your child how to pick wisely.
+Limit your child to eating desserts or unhealthy choices only once or twice a week, and teach them to enjoy the healthy options instead.